Transient Relativistic Fluid Dynamics in a General Hydrodynamic Frame

-In this Letter we clarify the relationship between the MIS and BDNK approaches by showing that the MIS scenario can be consistently formulated without imposing any choice of frame, which leads to a hydrodynamic theory involving three independent relaxation times.
-This theory contains more degrees of freedom than standard MIS and reduces to BDNK when truncated to first order in gradients.
-We obtain the conditions which the transport coefficients must satisfy in order to ensure causal and stable evolution in the linearized regime.
+In this Letter we clarify the relationship between the MIS and BDNK approaches for the first time by showing that the MIS scenario can be consistently formulated without imposing any choice of frame, which leads to a hydrodynamic theory involving additional relaxation times.
+This theory contains more transient degrees of freedom than either MIS of BDNK theories, and reduces to the latter when truncated to first order in gradients.
+We develop this new theory in the case where one has a conserved current along with the energy-momentum tensor, without making any special assumptions concerning the equation of state or the symmetries of solutions.
+We also discuss stability and causality of this theory as well as some special solutions in the case of conformal systems.

-\mysection{Hydrodynamics in a general frame} We focus on the case of conformal fluids at zero chemical potential for the sake of clarity -- our approach can be straightforwardly generalized to nonconformal fluids with conserved vector currents.
-The equation of state $P =\varepsilon/3$ expresses the pressure $P$ in terms of the energy density {\em in equilibrium} denoted by $\varepsilon$, and we define the effective temperature $T$ by $\varepsilon=\alpha T^4$, where $\alpha>0$ is a dimensionless constant.
-The equilibrium entropy density is $s = 4\varepsilon/(3T)$.